 - The following courses are examined by one three-hour and 15 minutes unseen written examination, including reading time:

 - AC1025 Principles of accounting

+- AC2091 Financial reporting

+- AC2097 Management accounting

 - EC1002 Introduction to economics

-- EC2020 Elements of Econometrics
+- EC2020 Elements of econometrics

 - EC2065 Macroeconomics

 - o EC2066 Microeconomics

-- o EC3096 Economic history since 1900
+- EC2199 The world economy from the industrial revolution to the present

-- o EC3115 Monetary economics
+- EC3115 Monetary economics

 - EC3099 Industrial economics

-- The following course is assessed by coursework in addition to three-hour unseen written examinations:
+- The following course is assessed by coursework in addition to a three-hour unseen written examinations:

-- IS2184 Information systems management
+- o IS2184 Information systems management

 - The following courses are assessed by coursework in addition to a two-hour unseen written examination:

-- ST2187 Business analytics, applied modelling and prediction
+- o ST2187 Business analytics, applied modelling and prediction

-- ST3188 Statistical methods for market research
+- o ST3188 Statistical methods for market research

-- ST3189 Machine learning
+- o ST3189 Machine learning

 - o ST2195 Programming for data science

+- The following course is assessed by coursework in addition to a one-hour and thirty minute unseen written examination:

+- IR3207 Power shift in International Relations: The Decline of the West and the Future of International Order

+- The following course is assessed by three pieces of coursework only:

+- o IR1200 International History since 1945

-You may decide when you enter for examination.
+You may decide when you enter for assessment.
 The course fee includes the first assessment attempt.